portal-hq/PortalSwift/README.md

 - Input the most recent version we are updating to into the input for version
 - Check slack for any release errors or the actions console

+# Tests

+## Automated Tests

+## Structure
+The `Portal.swift` file houses most of the implementation for portal.
+That file is then used by the `ViewController.swift` and the `Tests.swift`.
+The `ViewController.swift`  is for running the UI and the `Tests.swift` is for running the automated tests.

+## Commit Hook
+The commit hook will only print the last 9 lines of the tests, showing passed or failed test.
+If you encounter a failure here, run the tests from Xcode to see the logs of the test.